One & Two: Production

 Production on the film began on July 21, 2014, in North Carolina, and concluded on August 17, 2014.
 After production on the film was complete, it was announced Kiernan Shipka, Timothée Chalamet, and Elizabeth Reaser, and Grant Bowler, had all been cast in the film.

 Release

 The film had its world premiere at the Berlin International Film Festival on February 9, 2015.
 The film went on to premiere at SXSW on March 14, 2015.
 Shortly after it was announced IFC Midnight had acquired distribution rights to the film.
 The film then went on to premiere at the Edinburgh International Film Festival on June 22, 2015. and the Berlin Fantasy Film Festival on August 13, 2015.
 The film was then released on August 14, 2015, in a limited release and through video on demand.

 Reception

+Writing in DVD Talk, critic Jeff Nelson described the screenplay as "so incredibly vague, that you're guaranteed to leave with a long list of unanswered questions," that "we're left with a story that feels like it's missing more than a few pieces of the puzzle," and that although "the characters are complex and well-crafted [...] it's the gaping holes left in character disposition that truly hinder the film."

 One & Two received mixed to negative reviews from critics.
 On review aggregator website Rotten Tomatoes, the film holds a 47% approval rating based on 17 reviews, with an average rating of 5.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on eight critics, indicating "mixed or average" reviews.